 The reception was held at The Bell, at Tamworth in Arden which they selected for it’s informal and carefree nature.
 They knew their friends and family would have fun in the pub’s relaxed atmosphere.
 The cake was made by Alexa’s Mum after they saw something similar in a magazine and decided to have a go at making it themselves (that’s exactly what we did!)

-Alexa wore a dress, gorgeous little hat and corset were all custom designed and made by Jo at Rawhide Corsets, at The Custard Factory in Birmingham.
+Alexa wore a dress, gorgeous little hat and corset were all custom designed and made by Jo at The Couture Company, at The Custard Factory in Birmingham.
 “I knew straight away that I wouldn’t have a traditional wedding dress and I really like the 50s style full circle dress so did a bit of internet research and found Jo” she told me.
 She teamed this with shoes from Dune for the day time and pink, shiny Doc Martens for the evening!
 Love….!

 Neil & Hayley wed at The Rare Breeds animal farm, in Ashford Kent on the probally wettest day of the year!
 All was not lost however as not only to Hayley get to rock her bridal look with some wellies, but the laid back couple just took it in their stride.